joemcmullin/Data-Manipulation/README.md

 ## How to Run 🏃🏻‍♂️

 1. Ensure all dependencies are installed in your Python environment.
 2. Copy the code into a Jupyter Notebook cell.
+Or just pull the Juypter Notebook. 🙂
 3. Run the cell to execute the data generation, I/O operations, timing measurements, and visualization.

 ## Interpretation of Results